rgomide/react-native-web-lessons/05-layout-with-react-native/README.md

 - Flex box
 - Position

-The image bellow shows a comparison about these three kinds of layout systems:
+The image below shows a comparison about these three kinds of layout systems:

 ![](../assets/2022-10-08-21-17-38.png)